Passivation of 316L SS per ASTM A380

 This formula should not hurt your electropolished surfaces.
 There are better formulations for doing what you want, however, that are available on a proprietary basis.

-You should be using ASTM A967 [link is to spec at TechStreet] for passivation specification, not ASTM A380 [link is to the practice at TechStreet] is just a recommended practice.
+You should be using ASTM A967 [link by ed. to spec at TechStreet] for passivation specification, not ASTM A380 [link is to the practice at TechStreet] is just a recommended practice.
 It is also quite out of date and needs to be updated.
 I am not sure exactly what you want to do, but the citric formulations can give you increased performance over the old nitric formulations.
 Let us know if we can help.

 Stellar Solutions, Inc.